-I have moved Porcelain vine to a separate page.
+I have moved this to a separate page for Porcelain Vine.

 Ampelopsis brevipedunculata ' Elegans'

 Invasive plants both aquatic and terrestrial are a real problem.
 On a personal level I am really annoyed by a vine called porcelain vine.
 People like the pretty pale blue berries that look like fine porcelain.
 This is a plant that I find frequently in my own yard.
 For some time, I thought it was just a local problem, meaning my neighborhood, because Wing Haven, a bird sanctuary, sold the plant at various plant sales over the years.
 They are not the only ones to do so.
 I see if for sale on the internet also.
 The birds like the berries and there are hundreds if not thousands of them from each plant, and I suspect that is one of the ways it is moving around so fast in the outdoors.
 It has not been a well known vine and once introduced is virtually impossible to effectively control.

 If you are not familiar with what it does or what it looks like I will describe it later.
 But first, I now see this plant everywhere I look.
 It starts off as a small vine and looks like a grape leaf.
 If you pull it up it breaks off at the root and comes back.
 If you forget about it for a year or two, it will be 30 feet up into your tree or through your bushes.
 The trunk or stem will be as big as your index finger.